chinghannhu/quartz/content/thoughts/2 day rule.md

 ---
 <iframe width="100%"  src="https://www.youtube.com/embed/bfLHTLQZ5nc?si=p0nE91MJdHIkMpCt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The concept I believe originates from the book [[booknotes-atomic-habits|Atomic Habits]].
+The concept I believe originates from the book [[atomic-habits|Atomic Habits]].
 If you want to build a habit, you may practice it at least every other day.
 Don't break the rule.
 You can have one day of rest, but not two days of rest in a row.

 ---
 ### Actionable Steps